iai-group/MovieBot/README.md

 ## Contributions

 Contributions are welcome.
-Changes to IAI MovieBot should conform to [IAI Python Style Guide](https://github.com/iai-group/guidelines/tree/main/python).
+Changes to IAI MovieBot should conform to the [IAI Python Style Guide](https://github.com/iai-group/guidelines/tree/main/python).

 ## Publication